launchdarkly/js-core/packages/sdk/react-universal/example/README.md

 ## Quickstart

-1. Update the .env.local file with your LaunchDarkly SDK Key configurations.
+1. Rename `.example.env.local` to `.env.local` and use your LaunchDarkly SDK keys:

 ```dotenv
 LD_SDK_KEY='<YOUR LD SERVER SDK KEY>'